clarkmt2/ECE_445_WaterBlaster/notebook/clarkmt2/notebook.md

+First main board is ready around week 5.

+We met with Jack Blevins
-Developed first version of our board very early, we are unsure of mechanical implementation just yet
+Developed first version of our board very early (before week 8), we are unsure of mechanical implementation just yet

 Few ideas we have,
 Plunger, expandable ballast